 - Social anxiety refers to experiencing symptoms of anxiety when faced with ordinary day-to-day social interactions.

 - To overcome social anxiety, remember to reframe the expectations you have of yourself in social situations.
-Make sure your goals are realistic – not perfectionistic.
+Make sure your goals are realistic and not perfectionistic.

 - Notice when you’re caught in a flurry of “what if” questions.
-Take control of your mind by changing the question to consider a more positive and desirable outcome.
+Take control of your mind by changing the question to consider a more positive outcome.

 - Escape the vicious cycle of social anxiety by gradually reducing your use of safety behaviours such as avoiding social situations, not saying anything, and avoiding eye contact.